torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

 Note that the web app has a Rakefile but the service does not, and I'm just lazy enough to not add one.
-This test should run a good bit faster, unless you gave it fake credentials, which might make it hang.
+This test should run a good bit faster, unless you gave it bad credentials, which might make it hang.

-*Unnecessary Aside:* The `tweetstream` gem uses `EventMachine`, which isn't very robust in the face of errors and could cause JBoss processes to hang until forcibly killed.
-Hopefully, we'll have that figured out before we release 2.x, but to avoid hangs in your EventMachine-based app, validate the input you pass to it.

 Ok, that's it.
 We're done!
 You installed TorqueBox.
 You installed an app.
 You ran tests that deployed your *REAL APP* and then